siddh2/siddh2/README.md

 <!--
 **siddh2/siddh2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Here are some ideas to get you started:
 -->
-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a project
-🌱 I’m currently learning everything :smiley:
+- 🌱 I’m currently learning everything :smiley:
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with other content creators
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about anythings
-- 📫 How to reach me: ...
+- 📫 How to reach me: siddh2081@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...